Requirements In Context Part 7 – Detailed Requirements for Data Importing and Exporting

 A system interface record represents a meaningful grouping of fields involved in passing data between two systems.
 The fields in a given record are intended to contain either data being imported or exported, or parameter values relevant to the interface.
 A data or parameter record can act as the parent of one or more child records making up a hierarchy of data or parameter records.

 Record-level details include the record’s business name, its role (i.e. data or parameters), and a description of its purpose.
 For data records, there may be selection and/or sorting criteria details.
 Where a record is a child in a hierarchy, its parent record should be identified along with the minimum and maximum number of instances of the child within that relationship (e.g. minimum zero or one, maximum a specific number or ‘many’).

 Record-level detail requirements for the real-time import HLR example above involves one parameter record and four data records.
 The parameter record is needed to provide the data about the specific journeys that make up a given trip being planned.
 Provided with this data, the GDS gathers details of different options from airlines.
 The resulting records are returned to be imported by the system, structured in the following way:

 NOTE: Hierarchy diagrams representing record types involved in a system interface are a form of data model, which may or may not be understood by business stakeholders.
 As an aid to detail discussions about system interfaces, an alternative is to present examples of instances of the hierarchy.
-E.g. for the Journey Options import interface, one journey option instance involving a single non-stop flight and a second journey option instance involving a pair of connecting flights.
+E.g. for the Scheduled Options import interface, one scheduled option instance involving a single non-stop flight and a second scheduled option instance involving a pair of connecting flights.